 It is essential to address your clients using the correct pronouns to avoid misgendering anyone.
 Some people, including transgender people, identify as male or female; others may have a more fluid view of their gender, and some don’t identify with any gender at all.

-What is most important is that anybody that comes through your salon door feels they are somewhere they feel comfortable.
+What is most important is that anybody who comes through your salon door feels they are somewhere they feel comfortable.
 With that said, it is entirely acceptable to ask what your client’s preferred pronoun is.

 Related: The benefits of creating a client database